Xilinx/Vitis_Libraries/solver/docs/src/index.rst

 Vitis Solver Library
 ====================

-AMD Vitis Solver Library provides a collection of matrix decomposition operations, linear solvers and eigenvalue solvers on PL and AI Engine.
-Users can see it as containing two sub libraries:
+AMD Vitis |trade| Solver Library provides a collection of matrix decomposition operations, linear solvers, and eigenvalue solvers on PL and AI Engine.
+You can see it as containing two sub libraries:

 PL Solver library
 -----------------

-Currently the AMD Vitis PL Solver library includes the following operations for dense matrix
+Currently, the Vitis PL Solver library includes the following operations for dense matrix:

 * Matrix decomposition
    * Cholesky decomposition for symmetric positive definite matrix